General Guidelines for playing Singing Bowls……..

 This requires practice to master and time taken to get to know how best you bowl likes to be played.

-All our bowls come with a swede covering on one end of the wooden beater – sorry vegans!
+All our bowls come with a suede covering on one end of the wooden beater – sorry vegans!
 We tried to make veggie sticks covering it with felt, however it is impossible to get a sound out when played around the rim.
 Felt is best when used as a beater like how you would beat a gong.
 You can tap the bowl and get very good sounds from it this way, or you can use a wooden beater.

-Most sellers often sell a bowl with just a wooden stick and this can be a very useful tool for some of the more advanced techniques of using the Singing Bowl, however if you are using the bowl for therapeutic and relaxation reasons, having a swede covering allows you to ‘pull’ the sound from the bowl without hearing the metallic sound of the wood scraping against the bowl.
+Most sellers often sell a bowl with just a wooden stick and this can be a very useful tool for some of the more advanced techniques of using the Singing Bowl, however if you are using the bowl for therapeutic and relaxation reasons, having a suede covering allows you to ‘pull’ the sound from the bowl without hearing the metallic sound of the wood scraping against the bowl.

 All Himalayan singing bowls prefer warmth in the atmosphere compared to cold as it allows the bowl to expand and contract easier.